UnknownRori/UnknownRori/README.md

 🧍  I'm Akbar Hendra Jaya, my nickname is Akbar but in internet I usually called UnknownRori, I am a first year college student.
 I'm very enthusiatic about learning new technology.

-💻 Technology that i learned is Laravel, Tailwind, Bootstrap, Jquery, Mysql, Sqlite, HTML, CSS, Javascript, Typescript, PHP, Python, Java, Livewire, React, Laravel Inertia, Vue, Rust, C++, C and C#.
+💻 Technology that i learned is Laravel, Tailwind, Bootstrap, Jquery, Mysql, Sqlite, PostgreSQL, Redis, MongoDB, HTML, CSS, Javascript, Typescript, PHP, Python, Java, Livewire, React, Laravel Inertia, Vue, Rust, C++, C and C#.

-⏰ Technology I always use is Laravel, Bootstrap, Jquery, Mysql, HTML, CSS, PHP, Livewire, Tailwind, React, Vue, C++, and TypeScript.
+⏰ Technology I always use is Laravel, Bootstrap, Jquery, Mysql, Sqlite, HTML, CSS, PHP, Livewire, Tailwind, React, Vue, C++, and TypeScript.

 🖥️ My IDE is heavily customized Visual Studio Code, but i also use Atom and NeoVim.
 But if you curious on how configuration looks like please take a look on this [repo](https://github.com/UnknownRori/mysetting)